 Investing in our common stock involves a high degree of risk.
-The risks set forth below are not the only risks we face.
+The risks set forth below are the principal risks with respect to the Company generally and with respect to business development companies, they may not be the only risks we face.
 If any of the following risks occur, our business and financial condition could be materially and adversely affected.
+If any of the risks occur, our business, financial condition and results of operations could be materially adversely affected.
 In such case, our net asset value and the trading price of our common stock could decline.